tylermong/CSCI-3327-Probability-and-Applied-Statistics/README.md

 ### 7. Pokemon Mulligan Probability Simulation
 Computes the probability of a deck resulting in a mulligan for the initial hand, for each number of Pokemon in the deck (0 to 60), by simulating drawing the hand N times.

+### 8. Pokemon Rare Candy Brick Probability Simulation
+Computes the probability of a deck resulting in a Rare Candy brick, for each number of Rare Candies in the deck (1 to 4), by simulating the initial game state N times.